thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 analyzeDocumentIntelligently @ DataInspectorAgent.ts:460
 parseMultiDocumentAnalysis @ DataInspectorAgent.ts:353
 DataInspectorAgent.ts:463 🧠 DataInspector Document 2 LLM Response: <think>
-Okay, let's start by analyzing the document provided.
-The user's query is "tell me the best project by Rutwik", and I need to check if this document is about Rutwik.
+Okay, let's see.
+The user provided a document content and wants me to identify who owns/created it.
+The instructions say to analyze only the document content, check for names, and use the steps provided.

-First, I'll look for any names, signatures, or mentions of Rutwik.
-The document mentions Tyler Romero, but the user is asking about Rutwik.
-Since the document's content doesn't mention Rutwik at all, and there's no indication of a connection, it's likely that the document is about Tyler Romero.
-The relevance check shows tha...
+First, I need to determine the type of document.
+The sample content is a blog post about training GPT-2 with GPUs.
+So the document is a blog or a technical post.
+Then, check if the main person is mentioned in the query.
+The user's query is "tell me the best project by Rutwik".
+The docum...
-DataInspectorAgent.ts:472 🔍 DataInspector Document 2 Parsed: {docType: 'Manual', primaryEntity: 'Tyler Romero', relevantText: 'NO', reasoning: "The document is about Tyler Romero's blog post, wh…does not mention Rutwik.
-The query about Rutwi..."}
+DataInspectorAgent.ts:472 🔍 DataInspector Document 2 Parsed: {docType: 'Blog', primaryEntity: 'Tyler Romero', relevantText: 'NO', reasoning: "The document is a blog post about Tyler Romero's t…ing GPT-2 with GPUs, while the query asks abou..."}
 DataInspectorAgent.ts:515 🔍 RELEVANCE DEBUG: Query person: "rutwik", Entity words: [tyler, romero] DataInspectorAgent.ts:479 🔍 RELEVANCE ANALYSIS: Text="NO", Entity="Tyler Romero", Query="tell me the best project by Rutwik" → Result: false
-DataInspectorAgent.ts:355 🔍 Document 2 intelligent analysis: {docType: 'Manual', primaryEntity: 'Tyler Romero', isRelevant: false, reasoning: "The document is about Tyler Romero's blog post, wh…does not mention Rutwik.
-The query about Rutwi..."}
+DataInspectorAgent.ts:355 🔍 Document 2 intelligent analysis: {docType: 'Blog', primaryEntity: 'Tyler Romero', isRelevant: false, reasoning: "The document is a blog post about Tyler Romero's t…ing GPT-2 with GPUs, while the query asks abou..."}
-DataInspectorAgent.ts:390 ⏭️ Skipping irrelevant document: Manual (Tyler Romero) - The document is about Tyler Romero's blog post, wh...
+DataInspectorAgent.ts:390 ⏭️ Skipping irrelevant document: Blog (Tyler Romero) - The document is a blog post about Tyler Romero's t...
 DataInspectorAgent.ts:394 📊 Document filtering: 2 total → 1 relevant
 DataInspectorAgent.ts:291 📋 Multi-Document Analysis: 1 documents with 0 relationships
 DataInspectorAgent.ts:327 ✅ SMART FILTERING: Preserving 4 pre-sampled chunks from DataInspector - no additional filtering needed
-Orchestrator.ts:1045 ✅ Tool DataInspector completed in 39988ms
+Orchestrator.ts:1045 ✅ Tool DataInspector completed in 41612ms
-ResearchOrchestrator.ts:1501 ✅ Master Orchestrator Agent completed: DataInspector useResearch.ts:942 📋 Step update: synthesis - in_progress - ID: master_orchestrator_1754487462532_1_pg96z
+ResearchOrchestrator.ts:1501 ✅ Master Orchestrator Agent completed: DataInspector useResearch.ts:942 📋 Step update: synthesis - in_progress - ID: master_orchestrator_1754489453401_1_l6q0y
-useResearch.ts:949 📋 Skipping duplicate step processing: master_orchestrator_1754487462532_1_pg96z_in_progress
+useResearch.ts:949 📋 Skipping duplicate step processing: master_orchestrator_1754489453401_1_l6q0y_in_progress
 Orchestrator.ts:162 🔄 Master LLM Iteration 2: Answer the user's query: "tell me the best project by Rutwik" useOllamaConnection.ts:416 Fetch finished loading: POST "http://localhost:11434/api/chat". postToApi @ index.mjs:599